marmelab/react-admin/docs/DataProviders.md

 ```
 {% endraw %}

 The way to *ask* for embedded resources isn't normalized and depends on the API.
-The above example uses the `meta.prefetch` quert parameter.
-Some APIs may use [the `embed` query parameter](#embedding-relationships) to indicate that the author must be added to the response.
+The above example uses the `meta.prefetch` query parameter.
+Some APIs may use [the `embed` query parameter](#embedding-relationships) to indicate prefetching.

  Refer to your data provider's documentation to verify if it supports prefetching.
 If you're writing your own data provider, check the [Writing a Data Provider](./DataProviderWriting.md#embedded-data) documentation for more details.